stupendoussuperpowers/trunk/README.md

 ## Why?

-I need a small tool for work that would make it easy to filter `tail -f` outputs live.
+I needed a small tool for work that would make it easy to filter `tail -f` outputs live.
 Decided to put one together.

-Has only been tested on Windows so far.

-TODO: ensuring linux support as well.

 ## Usage